Iran–Sweden relations: Safavid Iran Era

+Qajar Iran Era

 In 1911, the Swedish government was asked by the Persians if soldiers could be sent to Qajar Persia to organize the construction of a gendarmerie.
 In the same year, the first Swedish officers came to the country.
 This became the Iranian Gendarmerie, commanded by Swedish officers between 1911 and 1921.
-The first Swedish officers traveled to Persia in 1911, and during the period 1911-1915, a total of about sixty Swedes worked in the country.
+The first Swedish officers traveled to Persia in 1911, and during the period 1911-1916, a total of about sixty Swedes worked in the country.
 The police force was equipped by the Swedish police.
 When World War I broke out, the Swedes were accused of cooperating with Germany, which resulted in the officers and police having to leave Persia.

+Pahlavi Era (1925-1979)

 Sweden and Pahlavi Iran established diplomatic relations in connection with the conclusion of a treaty of friendship in 1929.
 Iran operates an embassy in Stockholm and Sweden operates an embassy in Tehran.

 In November 1934, Swedish Crown Prince Gustaf Adolf, Crown Princess Margaret, Princess Ingrid and Prince Bertil visited Iran.
 At the border, they were received by a representative of the Persian government and in Tehran by the Foreign Minister and the Grand Master of the Ceremonies, as well as representatives of the government agencies.
 The Crown Prince's family went in a procession to the castle, where the Shah and the Crown Prince represented the council president and others.
 Reza Shah then accompanied the Crown Prince to the Golestan Palace.
 After several days in the Persian capital, the Crown Prince left for the Mazandaran Province to study for three days the ongoing construction work on the Trans-Iranian Railway.
 He then returned to Tehran to say goodbye to the Shah.
 The Crown Prince's family then left on 17 November in Volvo cars for Isfahan and Persepolis.
 In the latter place, the royals lived in the so-called Xerxes' harem and visited the city under the leadership of Professor Ernst Herzfeld.
 An excursion was made to Shiraz.
 On 25 November, the return journey to Baghdad began over the snowy passes along the Kum-Sultanabad-Kermanshah road.